Skip to main content

 "Students agree that by taking this course all required papers will be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.
 All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
 Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site."

 Don't limit your use of Turnitin as a way to detect plagiarism or other integrity problems in an assignment.
-Use the Feedback Studio for a complete grading solution and integrity-educating tool.
-For example:
+Use it to potentially prevent plagiarism from occuring by:

-• show students a sample Turnitin report to educate them on citation and attribution.
+• show students a sample Turnitin Similarity report to educate them on citation and attribution.

-• tell students about Turnitin and refer them to the Library's Tutorial on Citation & Attribution or the Writing Hub if they are unsure/tentative about their writing skills
+• tell students about Turnitin and refer them to the Library's guide to avoid plagiarism or the Writing Hub if they are unsure/tentative about their writing skills